pingcap/docs-cn/dashboard/top-sql.md

 You can access the Top SQL page using either of the following methods:

-- After logging into TiDB Dashboard, click **Top SQL** on the left navigation bar.
+* After logging in to TiDB Dashboard, click **Top SQL** in the left navigation menu.

   ![Top SQL](/media/dashboard/top-sql-access.png)

-- Visit <http://127.0.0.1:2379/dashboard/#/topsql> in your browser.
+* Visit <http://127.0.0.1:2379/dashboard/#/topsql> in your browser.
 Replace `127.0.0.1:2379` with the actual PD instance address and port.

 ## Enable Top SQL